upfrontjs/framework/docs/services/api.md

     distinctOnly: boolean; // return unique records only
     offset: number; // skip this many records
-    limit: number; // limit the number of records to this }>;
+    limit: number; // limit the number of records to this
+    page: number; // return the records from this page in pagination }>;
 ```